muesli4/table-layout/README.md

                        , rowG ["Jane", "162.2"]
                        ]
 ```
 A row group is a group of rows which form one cell, meaning that each line of a group is not visually seperated from the other ones.
-The second argument specifies an optional header, the third the column specifications and the style.
+In addition we specify the style and an optional header (which is not used by default).
 This will yield the following result:

 ```
 ╭──────┬────────╮